abourdon/spoonware-maven-example/readme.md

 ## Start application and monitor

+This example application works under **Java version 1.8**

-You could start the example application with :
+You can start the example application with :
 $ mvn -P spoonware clean compile exec:java

 The application start and you collect bugs in your dashboard.